MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/plan-planning-agent-deployment.md

 ---
 ms.assetid: 01649c28-afbd-4f82-91db-de88d93544f6
 title: Operations Manager Agents
-description: This article provides design guidance for agent deployment on Windows, Linux and UNIX computers with Operations Manager 2016.
+description: This article provides design guidance for agent deployment on Windows, Linux and UNIX computers with Operations Manager.
 author: mgoedtel
 ms.author: magoedte
-manager: cfreemanwa
+manager: carmonm
-ms.date: 10/10/2017
+ms.date: 02/13/2018
 ms.custom: na
-ms.prod: system-center-threshold
+ms.prod: system-center-2016
 ms.technology: operations-manager
 ms.topic: article
 ---

 # Operations Manager agents

-In System Center 2016 – Operations Manager, an agent is a service that is installed on a computer that looks for configuration data and proactively collects information for analysis and reporting, measures the health state of monitored objects like a SQL database or logical disk, and execute tasks on demand by an operator or in response to a condition.
+In System Center Operations Manager, an agent is a service that is installed on a computer that looks for configuration data and proactively collects information for analysis and reporting, measures the health state of monitored objects like a SQL database or logical disk, and execute tasks on demand by an operator or in response to a condition.
 It allows Operations Manager to monitor Windows, Linux, and UNIX operating systems and the components of an IT service installed on them, like a web site or an Active Directory domain controller.

 ## Windows agent